 Before you start looking, establish your property requirements.
 Consider things such as the number of bedrooms, bathrooms, furnished or unfurnished, outdoor space and parking that you will require.
 Have a walk around the area to check out the local amenities, consider a trial run using public transport if you commute to work.
 Think about the location you’d like to live in, consider your ‘must have’ list- what do you really want?
 What’s your budget?
 Would you pay more for the right property?
 How long do you need the accommodation for?
 Is it a stop gap or a long term solution?
 When would you like to move in?
 Work backwards and start your search around six to eight weeks before this.

-Once the terms have been agreed to secure the property you are then required to pay the application fee (as detailed in our fees sections below) by bank transfer and sign our Admin & Referencing Fee Receipt & Agreed Terms form (within 48hrs of payment of your application fee).
-This application fee shows your commitment to proceeding with the property and we will then take the property off market.
-This fee also covers the costs of referencing checks, preparing all the tenancy documents, protection and registering of the deposit plus check in appointment.
+Once the terms have been agreed to secure the property you are then required to pay the Holding Deposit (as detailed in our fees sections below) by bank transfer and sign our Holding Deposit & Referencing Fee Receipt & Agreed Terms form (within 48hrs of payment of your application fee).
+This holding fee shows your commitment to proceeding with the property and we will then take the property off market.
 In some cases a guarantor may be needed, we will be able to advise you of this at the time of negotiating your tenancy terms.
 If a guarantor is not possible the landlord may require the rent to be paid in advance on commencement of tenancy.

 Once references have all been approved we will email you advance copies of all the tenancy documentation so that you can read these in advance of signing them in our office on the day of your move in.
 The tenancy agreement will need to be signed by all parties and the first months rent plus deposit will be required in our account 24hrs before your move in date.